Beanthief/PurePlay-Anti-Cheat/docs/CONFIG.md

   - A higher validation ratio offers more robust evaluation but less training data.
   - A lower validation ratio provides more training data but may yield less reliable evaluation.

+- **tuningEpochs**
+  *Type:* Integer
+  *Description:* The number of epochs per tuning trial.
+  *Impact:*
+  - More tuning epochs increases the epoch scalability of the training loop.

 - **tuningPatience**
   *Type:* Integer
   *Description:* The number of pruned trials before tuning stops.